malmarz/website/content/en/slides/pyintro/index.md

 df.to_parquet('file.parquet')  # requires pyarrow
 ```

+---

 ### Things to Note About Saving and Loading Data

 - You can specify the file path
 - For arabic text, you might have to specify the encoding
   - Likely to be `utf-8`
 - You can store or drop the index

+---

+### Things to Note About Saving and Loading Data

 - You can specify data types for each column
   - Either during or after loading
   - Use dtype argument in `read_*` functions